-Four weeks ago I moved from Australia to be with my boyfriend in a non-English speaking country – Vietnam.
+Four weeks ago I moved from Australia to be an English Teacher in a non-English speaking country – Vietnam.
 Specifically, Hanoi, Vietnam.
-Does moving overseas for love make me crazy?
+Does moving overseas on a whim make me crazy?
 Maybe.
 Potentially.
-But we’re all crazy in love at some point in our lives.
+But we’re all crazy for adventure at some point in our lives.

 Before you freak out on me, I did do my homework before moving to Hanoi, though my biggest takeaway while researching my new country was understanding that I’d come across many, many challenges while I’d be living here.
 And some would be challenges I couldn’t even fathom – and this has turned out to be true.

 I was naive to think I wouldn’t get sick off street food my second day here (which would have me sobbing in pain for my first few weeks in Vietnam), but as my older sister said “tummy bugs are a rite of passage for travelers”, though I think I’ve got a few more baptisms of fire (quite literally) to go through before I can call myself a bonafide Hanoian expat!

 Of all the things I’ve experienced so far, landing in Hanoi earlier this month was probably the most surreal.
 I almost had an out-of-body experience as I viewed the city streetscape sprawled beneath our descending plane.
 Mostly hidden in darkness and smog, I only caught a few glimpses of the skinny terraces and spider-web alleys I would soon call home.

 I will never forget those first few minutes I spent in the airport, surrounded by other weary travelers as I waited to have my visa processed.
 I gazed in envy at the locals breezing through immigration, and could only hope my luggage would still be there by the time I made it downstairs.
 A disastrous flight to Canada a few years back had made me extra paranoid about losing luggage.